AbsaOSS/enceladus/_docs/2.0.0/usage/menas-conformance-rules.md

 ## Concatenation Conformance Rule

 Concatenation rule concatenates multiple input columns together into a single column.
-Columns are frist transformed into their string representation.
+Columns are first transformed into their string representation.

 ## Drop Conformance Rule